 4. For NR CC, send uplink power control commands to the UE using 1dB power step size to ensure that the UE output power measured by the test system is within the Uplink power control window, defined as +MU to +(MU + Uplink power control window size) dB of the target power level -30dBm, where MU and Uplink power control window size are defined above.

-5. Measure In-band emission on NR CC using Global In-Channel Tx-Test (Annex E).
+5. Measure In-band emission on NR CC using Global In-Channel Tx-Test (Annex E in TS 38.521-1 [8]).
 Measure power spectral density on E-UTRA CC.
 For TDD slots with transient periods are not under test

 6. For NR CC, send uplink power control commands to the UE using 1dB power step size to ensure that the UE output power measured by the test system is within the Uplink power control window, defined as +MU to +(MU + Uplink power control window size) dB of the target power level -40dBm, where MU and Uplink power control window size are defined above.

-7. Measure In-band emission on NR CC using Global In-Channel Tx-Test (Annex E).
+7. Measure In-band emission on NR CC using Global In-Channel Tx-Test (Annex E in TS 38.521-1 [8]).
 Measure power spectral density on E-UTRA CC.
 For TDD slots with transient periods are not under test.

+NOTE 1: When switching to DFT-s-OFDM waveform, as specified in the test configuration table 6.4B.2.1.3.4.1-1, send an NR RRCReconfiguration message according to TS 38.508-1 [6] clause 4.6.3 Table 4.6.3-118 PUSCH-Config with TRANSFORM_PRECODER_ENABLED condition.